 The opportunity this initiative presents is unique in that it aims the WealthWorks framework of doing economic development differently directly at change within place-based, small-scale fisheries.
-The 18-month partnership with Ecotrust and their fisheries team, which has experience working with local fishermen and community fishing organizations across the country, can help establish Garibaldi as a vibrant fishing hub that can serve as a model for the North Coast and beyond.
+A partnership with Ecotrust and their fisheries team, which has experience working with local fishermen and community fishing organizations across the country, is helping establish Garibaldi as a vibrant fishing hub that can serve as a model for Oregon’s North Coast and beyond.

 RDI is a partner in the growing national community of practice that is using the WealthWorks framework to achieve measurable results on the ground.
 This integrative economic development approach seeks to leverage existing, or emerging, community assets and economic sectors to connect people, resources, and markets to generate community wealth in rural regions.
 The model is grounded on the premise that a value chain can generate investments across all eight forms of capital—built, cultural, financial, individual, intellectual, natural, political, and social— and each form of capital is working to reinforce rather than undermine the others to create lasting rural livelihoods and communities.